SunLakes/eating-service/Readme.md

-# The People Service Project
+# The Eating Service Project

 -----------------------------------------------------------------------------------